 Eyecatching grey Hamlet’s Ghost (Danasinga/Principation) was another astute Ellis purchased for $55,000.
 He won six from six and was sold to Hong Kong for a significant figure and was runner up in the Group 1 Hong Kong Derby.

 Ellis’ eye was also responsible for the purchase of Princess Coup.
 No New Zealand horse has won more in domestic stakes than this mare ($4.1 million) and she was named Champion 3YO, NZB Filly of the Year, Champion Middle Distance Performer (twice) and Champion Stayer.
+She was purchased by David id Ellis for A$240,000 and sold as a broodmare for A$3 million.
 She was purchased from the Gold Coast sale as was Integrate who cost $11,000 and won almost $700,000 before being sold for a major sum to Japan.
 That same sale saw David buy Group 1 winner Tell a Tale and Group 1 placegetter/Listed winner Minstrel Court within an hour of each other.